 As we continue westward along the river, the driver increases speed and also cranks up the radio.
 We all grin as we enjoy the music, but it is a dolphin that got our attention.
 It began following us, jumping in and out of the waves – a Florida experience we never can get enough of.

 Snorkelers swim on the surface looking for scallops

 Once out on the Gulf of Mexico, it’s easy to spot the scalloping grounds.
 A slew of boats are anchored, dive flags float nearby while snorkels skim the surface.

 The sounds of summer fun are in the air – the experience is much like a saltwater tailgate party.

 One thing is certain: Everyone is having a great time!
-It’s a wonderful family bonding adventure.
+It’s also a wonderful family bonding adventure.

 Boats gather for a day of scalloping

-Scallops hide in or top of the seagrass
+Scallops hide in or on top of the seagrass

 As we hang over the side, the captain shuts off the engine and allows the boat to gently drift over the grass beds, as we look for signs of scallops.
 The depth ranges from four to six feet deep.
 When enough scallops are spotted in one area, the captain anchors the boat so we can begin our first dive.